 Chinese Programming Coordination

 FEBC-Hong Kong also serves as the China Ministry Office (CMO), coordinating the daily production of 23.75 hours of programs produced by 5 FEBC studios in Taipei, La Mirada, Vancouver, Toronto and Hong Kong.
 16 hours of these programs are available on the Internet daily.
 These programs are broadcast from stations in the Philippines and Jeju, South Korea.

 Liangyou Theological Seminary

-This two-year Bible school offered by radio since 1992 trains pastors and lay leaders for ministry in China.
-As of May 2016, enrollment stood at 15,360 students, with 4,015 active participants.
+This 2-5 year Bible school offered by radio since 1982 trains pastors and lay leaders for ministry in China.
+As of September 2018, enrollment stood at 5,224 current students.

 Minority Language Broadcasts

 For many years our Hong Kong office has been broadcasting to 7 ethnic groups exceeding several million people through programs in their own language.
 Minority language broadcasts are not only effective at sharing the gospel, they also help ethnic groups retain their own culture.

 With the opening of Mainland China, FEBC-Hong Kong has carefully initiated ministry within China, such as visiting listeners and distributing radios, CDs, and other materials.
 Over 15 seminars on family & marriage have been held with total attendance exceeding 1,100.
 Offices and studios have also been established in China.
 Radio program production began in 2009, and in 2010 we began buying airtime from 2 FM stations, increasing to a 10th station in Sept 2014.
 However due to the tightening strategy of the government, these FM broadcasts were put on hold as of Oct 2014.
 Outreach to listeners continues and our programs have been available for several months five hours a week through Digital Audio Broadcasting.
 We continue to look for alternative ways to reach our listeners during this challenging time.